adudenamedruby/mithrandir.nvim/README.md

 # mithrandir

-A clean, dark Neovim theme written in Lua, with support for lsp and other important plugins.
+A clean, dark Neovim theme written in Lua, with support for some plugins.

 Inspired by my custom Xcode theme.